Army of Sambre and Meuse: Original formation

 Pressures exerted by the Coalition forces on the French front at the Rhine required the movement of the Army of Sambre and Meuse troops from the Fortress of Luxembourg, Belgium and the Netherlands into a unit on the middle Rhine.
-These units were reorganized into task forces that wcould engage the Austrian and Coalition forces directly in the Rhineland.
+These units were reorganized into task forces that would engage the Austrian and Coalition forces directly in the Rhineland.
 Its paper strength equaled close to 83,000 men, although its actual strength was considerably less.
 By 1 October 1795, some of the troops had been assembled in five locations to form an advanced guard of 63,615, men commanded by the veteran General of Division François Joseph Lefebvre.
 General Louis Friant's division of 3,296 men remained at the Luxembourg fortress and General Antoine Morlot's division of 3,471 remained in Aachen.